translate/pootle/docs/features/using_pootle_fs.rst

 Syncing tracked stores or files
 -------------------------------

-When a store and corresponding file have been synced previously, they are automatically staged for syncing if either changes.
+When a store and its corresponding file are tracked and previously synced, then they are automatically staged for syncing if either changes.

-If both have changed then we will be required to specify how to :ref:`resolve the conflicts <using_pootle_fs#resolve_conflicts>`.
+If both have changed then we will need to specify how to :ref:`resolve the conflict <using_pootle_fs#resolve_conflicts>`.

-To re-sync stores and files just run:
+To re-sync stores and files run:

 .. code-block:: console